whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 For example, if we try to do a division by zero, we obtain:

-Exception in thread "main" java.lang.ArithmeticException: / by zero at DivByZero.main(DivByZero.java:7)
+Exception in thread "main" java.lang.ArithmeticException: / by zero
+at DivByZero.main(DivByZero.java:7)

-## 10.13 The most common types of exceptions
+## 10.13 The Most Common Types of Exceptions

 ```
 1.NullPointerException: generated when the reference used to invoke a method has valuenull, or when